A Guide to The Human Side Of Business

 The Importance of Emotional Intelligence in Business

-Let's start with something often overlooked in business: emotional intelligence.
-This is the ability to understand and manage your own emotions and the feelings of those around you.
+Let’s start with something often overlooked in business: emotional intelligence.
+This is the ability to understand and manage your own emotions, and well as those of those around you.

 Now, I know what you’re thinking – “Emotions?
 In business?
 That’s just not practical.”
 But hear me out.